ghosesuvendu/dataScience/README.md

 Picture 6: Differences in ccp_alpha numbers.
 Image by the author.
 Before You Go

-The intent of this material was to give you a visual idea of how changing each of the hyperparameters from a Random Forest model will affect your result.
+The intent of this material was to give a visual idea of how changing each of the hyperparameters from a Random Forest model will affect your result.

     n_estimators: number of estimators.
 The more you have you should have a more accurate result, but it is more expensive in terms of computational power.
     criterion: choose between gini or entropy.
 Both will seek the same result, that is node purity.